 Wangũi wa Kamonji is a retriever and bearer of indigenous Afrikan lifeways, recentering Afrika, the Earth and ancestrality in her offerings to the world.
 I work as an independent researcher, dancer, storyteller and facilitator of regenerative presents and futures rooted in indigenous Afrikan ways of being, knowing and doing.
 I have a Masters in African Studies with Environment from University College London (UCL), and a Bachelors degree in Environmental Studies and Urban Studies from Wellesley College, USA.

 I have undertaken research-learning journeys in Afrika, Latin America and Asia exploring cities, food, and community innovation in low-income urban neighbourhoods.
-I combine research with storytelling, dance and facilitation to create diverse public spaces for critical consciousness and transformation to go beyond the challenges facing Afrikan environments and societies from a radical new-oldness.
+I combine research with storytelling, dance and process facilitation to create diverse public spaces for critical consciousness and transformation in order to go beyond the challenges facing Afrikan environments and societies and open alternate spaces of power drawing from a radical new-oldness.
 I am a trained facilitator in process oriented psychology and have facilitated young people on study abroad programmes.

 Why do I offer Rejea into the space of Nairobi/Kenya/East Afrika?